cisagov/ScubaGear/baselines/teams.md

 A DLP solution SHALL be enabled.
 The selected DLP solution SHOULD offer services comparable to the native DLP solution offered by Microsoft.

 <!--Policy: MS.TEAMS.6.1v1; Criticality: SHALL -->
 - _Rationale:_ Teams users may inadvertently disclose sensitive information to unauthorized individuals.
 Data loss prevention policies provide a way for agencies to detect and prevent unauthorized disclosures.
 - _Last modified:_ July 2023

 #### MS.TEAMS.6.2v1
 The DLP solution SHALL protect Personally Identifiable Information (PII) and sensitive information, as defined by the agency.
-At a minimum, the sharing of credit card numbers, taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) via email SHALL be restricted.
+At a minimum, sharing of credit card numbers, taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) via email SHALL be restricted.

 <!--Policy: MS.TEAMS.6.2v1; Criticality: SHALL -->